alexyuly/chil/README.md

 #### "I Thought, Object-Orientation Is An Anti-Pattern?"

 Object-orientation is a good thing if it promotes encapsulation of logic.
 However, class inheritance has been extremely overused in application development.

+## STARCH High-Level Design

+- Each unit of execution is an object.
+- Each **object** is an **instance of** a type.
+- Each **type** is a stream.
+- A **stream** is a sequence of one type of event over time.
+- An **operation** is a composition of *n* input streams and 1 output stream, which has an implementation.
+- An **implementation** is a Node.js module (*could support other engines in future*) which contains *n* generators which listen to events from an operation's *n* input streams and pipe events to the output stream.
+- A **component** is a composition of *n* input streams, *m* operations, and 1 output stream.
+A component itself has no implementation.
+- An **application** is a component which has a run stream.
+- A **run stream** listens to events from the operating system, such as an execution signal event which contains an array of command line arguments.